Cyriaque Lamar

 “If you get out now, I guarantee you all future orcas will have the correct ratio of blowholes to buttholes.”

-“You don’t get it.
+“Lina, you don’t get it.
 Xoz isn’t just an apex predator: he’s all of them.
-He can shoot jets of water, secrete poison, and put on a puppet show.
-I have no poison, or puppets.”
+He can shoot jets of water, secrete poison, and put on an eight-tentacle puppet show.
+I have neither puppets, nor poison.”

 “And that’s good enough for me.
 Now please, get out of the water.”